 By Joseph Andrew Lee

-Editor’s note: The author, a USO senior multimedia journalist, served 10 years in the U.S. Marine Corps.
+Editor’s note: The author served 10 years in the U.S. Marine Corps.

 Eleanor Roosevelt is rumored to have once described Marines as having “the cleanest bodies, the filthiest minds, the highest morale, and the lowest morals of any group of animals” she had ever seen.